HOME BUYER LOANS

-Note: Family Budgeting, Financial Fitness and Home Maintenance classes are highly recommended and should be taken within six months of closing the home purchase transaction
+Family Budgeting and Financial Fitness classes are also highly recommended and should be taken within six months of closing the home purchase transaction

 Community Service Foundation offers Family Budgeting Classes.
 Please visit CSF at the web-address below or telephone to register